Shantevj/git-repo/README.md

 # git-repo
 Hello

-this is some simple program on Java.
+this is simple program on Java.